-Note: FFP does not expect applicants to invest in each sector equally.
+FFP does not expect applicants to invest in each sector equally.
+Rather, investments should be targeted toward those sectors where the activity can realistically achieve transformational yet sustainable improvements in food security.
+Priority should be placed on those interventions that specifically target the factors that are most limiting to sustainably improving long-term food security for each targeted sub population, rather than targeting every single factor identically without regard to how limiting that factor is.
 Applicants must explain, in their review of the context and development of their ToC, how they have selectively prioritized which interventions are best suited to the applicant's strengths, and which will most effectively reach the activity's intended outcomes as described in their ToC.

-Note: FFP requires that applicants submit proposed implementation plans for specific construction activities, including:
+FFP requires that applicants submit proposed implementation plans for specific construction activities, including: